ml6team/quick-tips/structured_data/2021_07_02_TFDF_serving/TF-DF-serving.md

 # Serving TF-DF models using TF Serving

-*This is a small excerpt from the  https://blog.ml6.eu/serving-decision-forests-with-tensorflow-b447ea4fc81c blogpost*
+*This is a small excerpt from our [blogpost on decision forests](https://blog.ml6.eu/serving-decision-forests-with-tensorflow-b447ea4fc81c)*

 TensorFlow and TensorFlow Extended are a broad ecosystem of software packages, allowing to train, serve,...
 ML models.